digital-chemistry-laboratory/morfeus/docs/dispersion.rst

 Custom raddi can be supplied with ``radii=<list>``.
 Density of points on the vdW surface is controlled with ``density=<float>``.
-Dispersion coefficients can be read from the output of Grimme's D3 and D4 programs with the :py:meth:`steriplus.steriplus.Dispersion.get_coefficients` method.
+Dispersion coefficients can be read from the output of Grimme's D3 and D4 programs with the :py:meth:`morfeus.morfeus.Dispersion.get_coefficients` method.
 To suppress the internal D3 code, set ``calculate_coefficients=<bool>`` appropriately.
-To use another surface, suppress the vdW surface creation with ``point_surface=<bool>`` and use the :py:meth:`steriplus.steriplus.Dispersion.surface_from_cube` or :py:meth:`steriplus.steriplus.Dispersion.surface_from_multiwfn` methods.
+To use another surface, suppress the vdW surface creation with ``point_surface=<bool>`` and use the :py:meth:`morfeus.morfeus.Dispersion.surface_from_cube` or :py:meth:`morfeus.morfeus.Dispersion.surface_from_multiwfn` methods.
 An experimental method for smooth surfaces mimicking electron density isosurfaces starting from vdW radii can also be used:
-:py:meth:`steriplus.steriplus.Dispersion.surface_from_radii`.
+:py:meth:`morfeus.morfeus.Dispersion.surface_from_radii`.

 .. code-block:: python
   :caption: Example with external cube and coefficients files